Squatting position: Resting position

-For this reason the squatting position is usually not sustainable for them for more than a few minutes as heels-up squatting is a less stable position than heels-down squatting.
+Because of this, the squatting position is often difficult for them to maintain for more than a few minutes, as a heels-up squat provides less stability compared to a heels-down squat.
 See also dorsiflexion.

 Desmond Morris distinguished seven variant forms of squat as: Squat-kneel; Flat-footed Squat (the Asian squat, or Slav squat); Tiptoe Squat (the Western squat, or heels-raised squat); Squat-sit; Legs-fold; Lotus position; and Legs Side-curl.

 Equivalents to the Slav squat (see Gopnik) in Western culture, sometimes with the hands together in a prayer position, are the rap squat, prison pose, and jail pose.
 They are often used as photographic poses.